qubard/mcidle-python/README.md

 Make sure you connect with the exact game version that matches the mcidle server and the real-server.

-# Setup
+# Installation Guide

-Simply run `pip install -r requirements.txt` to install all the necessary packages.
+Run `python -m pip install -U pip` and then `pip install -r requirements.txt` in the `mcidle-python` directory.
+Please note that you do need `python3.7` or below.

 A simple way to run it in the background of a server is to use `nohup python3 mcidle.py > output.log &`.
 To terminate, run `pkill python` which will kill all running instances of python.